 Emile-Isaac Vandenberg, as Regent of this Belgian Grand Priory, devoted much of his energy to revitalizing Templar Priories across Europe, including France, Italy, Portugal and Switzerland.
 Such a promising development was cut short by the Second World War.
 Viewing the German occupation of Belgium as a danger to Templar survival, Vandenberg made a temporary transfer of the leadership and archives of the Order to the care of the Portuguese Grand Prior, Antonio Campello de Sousa Fontes.
 Once the war had ended, Vandenberg requested the return of the archives.
 Then, de Sousa Fontes took advantage of the sudden death of Vandenberg to assume the title of Regent.
 Once more there was schism, with some Priories rejecting his leadership.

 In 1960 Antonio Campello de Sousa Fontes passed away and left it in his will that his son should succeed him as Regent of the order.
-It is interesting to note that this Last Will and Testament that supposedly designated his son as his successor was dated August 20, 1948, and not certified by a notary until February 26, 1960, which was eleven days after Antonio de Sousa Fontes was already dead!
-In 1960, when Fernando Campello de Sousa Fontes tried to succeed his father, ascribing to himself the title of Prince Regent, he met stiff resistance.
+It is interesting to note that the original Last Will and Testament of Antonio de Sousa Fontes was dated August 20, 1948, and not certified by a notary with the amended changes designating his son as successor until February 26, 1960, which was eleven days after Antonio de Sousa Fontes was already dead!
+How a dead man could have amended his will to provide for the succession of his son is a mystery we’ll never know.
+Thus, in 1960, when Fernando Campello de Sousa Fontes tried to succeed his father, ascribing to himself the title of Prince Regent, he met stiff resistance.
 Since the beginning of the Order in 1118, Grand Masters had always been elected and hereditary succession of the Grand Master’s seat has no precedence.
 Therefore many of the priories did not accept de Sousa Fontes’s son as the legitimate leader of the order and they soon got tired of the despotic way he tried to rule the Order.